imvaibhav28/COWIN_SLOT_ALERTS/README.md

-The above notebook can be edited and scheduled with a cron job or can be run under a ksh script
+The above notebook can be edited and scheduled with a cron job or can be run inside a ksh script

+nohup ./schedule_notebook.ksh &